 - If your help is accepted, offer your arm, tell the person you have done so and allow him or her to grasp your arm just above the elbow.
 That makes it easier for the person to feel your movements and follow on their own terms.

-- If you see someone who is blind or visually impaired about to encounter danger, be calm and clear when you warn the person.
-Use specific language such as “there’s a curb right in front of you,” or “the door in front of you is closed” instead of “watch out!”
+- If you see someone who is blind or visually impaired in imminent danger, be calm and clear when you warn the person.
+Use specific language such as “there’s a large pothole right in front of you,” or “the sidewalk in front of you is blocked for construction” instead of “watch out!”
 Also, use directional language such as “to your left” or “directly behind you” rather than “it’s over here.”
 Remember that using directions in relation to other things doesn’t work for someone who can’t see those other things.

 - Identify yourself when approaching someone who is blind, or when entering a room with them.
 Even if the person has met you before, he or she may not recognize you by your voice.
 In a group setting, address the person by name so they know when you’re talking to them.
 And inform the person when you depart, so they don’t continue the conversation to an empty room.

 - Never pet or distract a working guide dog.
 These dogs are busy directing their owners and keeping them safe.
 Distracting them makes them less effective and can put their owners in danger.

 - Consider using "people-first" language and take personal preferences into account.
 While Perkins often uses people-first language (i.e, "a person who is blind" rather than "a blind person"), many are reclaiming the word "blind" to describe themselves freely and proudly.
 Respect a person's preferences and learn about the work being done to separate the word from negative connotations and stereotypes.